-What you must pay when you get these Services that are covered for you services Skilled nursing facility (SNF) care For each stay in a Medicare-certified skilled nursing facility, (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
-Skilled nursing facilities are sometimes called "SNFs.") you pay: \$0 copay per day for Plan covers up to 100 days each benefit period (for a definition of days 1 to 20 "benefit period" see Chapter 12 of this booklet) No prior hospital stay is required. \$100 copay per day for days 21 to 100 Covered services include but are not limited to: There is a limit for 100 Semiprivate room (or a private room if medically necessary) days for each benefit Meals, including special diets period if your Skilled nursing services condition requires • Physical therapy, occupational therapy, and speech therapy additional Drugs administered to you as part of your plan of care (This rehabilitation services, includes substances that are naturally present in the body, such other types of daily as blood clotting factors.) skilled nursing, or Blood - including storage and administration.
-Coverage of other skilled care.
-If whole blood and packed red cells begins only with the fourth you go over the 100 pint of blood that you need - you must either pay the costs for day limit, you will be the first 3 pints of blood you get in a calendar year or have the responsible for all blood donated by you or someone else.
-All other components costs.
-A benefit period of blood are covered beginning with the first pint used. begins with the first Medical and surgical supplies ordinarily provided by SNFs day of the Medicare-Laboratory tests ordinarily provided by SNFs covered inpatient X-rays and other radiology services ordinarily provided by hospital stay and ends SNFs with the close of a Use of appliances such as wheelchairs ordinarily provided by period of 60

-Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
+What you must pay when you get these Services that are covered for you services Skilled nursing facility (SNF) care For each stay in a Medicare-certified skilled nursing (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Skilled nursing facilities are sometimes called "SNFs.") facility, you pay: \$0 copay per day for Plan covers up to 100 days each benefit period (for a definition of days 1 to 20 "benefit period" see Chapter 12 of this booklet) No prior hospital stay is required. \$100 copay per day for days 21 to 100 Covered services include but are not limited to: There is a limit for Semiprivate room (or a private room if medically necessary) 100 days for each Meals, including special diets benefit period if your Skilled nursing services condition requires • Physical therapy, occupational therapy, and speech therapy additional Drugs administered to you as part of your plan of care (This rehabilitation includes substances that are naturally present in the body, such as services, other types blood clotting factors.) of daily skilled Blood - including storage and administration.
+Coverage of whole nursing, or other blood and packed red cells begins only with the fourth pint of skilled care.
+If you go blood that you need - you must either pay the costs for the first 3 over the 100 day pints of blood you get in a calendar year or have the blood limit, you will be donated by you or someone else.
+All other components of blood responsible for all are covered beginning with the first pint used. costs.
+Medical and surgical supplies ordinarily provided by SNFs A benefit period Laboratory tests ordinarily provided by SNFs begins with the first X-rays and other radiology services ordinarily provided by SNFs day of the Medicare-Use of appliances such as wheelchairs ordinarily provided by covered inpatient SNFs hospital stay and ends Physician/Practitioner services with the close of a period of 60 Generally, you will get your SNF care from network facilities.
+However, consecutive days, under certain conditions listed below, you may be able to pay in-network during which you are cost-sharing for a facility that isn't a network provider, if the facility not an inpatient of a accepts our plan's amounts for payment. hospital or skilled nursing facility A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital